 Warm and inviting, a great fireplace can become the central design element in a home.
-Stylish and functional a barn beam mantel is not only attractive, it also has a story to tell.
-With options ranging from the texture of the wood to what color finish will be used as well as picking a size that will be in scale and look great there is plenty of details to consider.
+Stylish and functional, a barn beam mantel is not only attractive, but it also has a story to tell.
+With options ranging from the texture of the wood to what color finish will be used as well as picking a size that will be in scale and look great, there is plenty of details to consider.

 Finishing a barn beam mantel is optional and can enhance the look and create a more consistent color tone.
 Using natural waxes is a very traditional way to finish and protect wood beams and looks great on beer beams.
 Wax finishes are available in a variety of traditional colors and can be touched up easily if needed.

-When deciding what size will be appropriate for your space it is important to determine what your goal is.
+When deciding what size will be appropriate for your space, it is important to determine what your goal is.
 Buying a barn beam mantel that is too small will not look right while choosing a mantel that is too big will have an overwhelming feeling and not work either.
-Generally speaking scale is important and it is a good idea to mock it up and get a feel for what looks best.
+Generally speaking, the scale is important and it is a good idea to mock it up and get a feel for what looks best.

-Reclaimed from century old structures, this old wood is given a second life and will live on to tell more great stories in your home.
-If a barn beam mantel could talk imagine what it would have to say.
-From early pioneers staking claim to a piece of land where the beam was originally harvested to decades of use as a structural support essential to holding the rigidity of a structure through tough winter snow loads, this wood has lived on.
+Reclaimed from century-old structures, this old wood is given a second life and will live on to tell more great stories in your home.
+If a barn beam mantel could talk, imagine what it would have to say.
+From early pioneers staking claim to a piece of land where the beam was originally harvested to decades of use as structural support essential to holding the rigidity of a structure through tough winter snow loads, this wood has lived on.

 I’ll bet the guy who originally crafted this beam could not have imagined where it would end up.
 Surrounded by fine furniture and an oriental rug, this beautiful beam has found a new home, and, is quite cozy.

-Another factor once you have chosen the perfect barn beam to become your mantel is installation.
+Another factor to consider once you have chosen the perfect barn beam to become your mantel is installation.
 Adding corbels is a good way to complete the look and create a structure for the mantel to sit on.
-On the flip side of adding corbels is to directly attach the mantel to the wall or fireplace using hidden brackets, this will create a clean look that provides a floating appearance.
+Another option is to directly attach the mantel to the wall or fireplace using hidden brackets.
+This will create a clean look that provides a floating appearance.